iter-io/security-token-analytics/README.md

 This project uses blockchain data to provide a platform for financial analysis of crypto assets.
 In particular we are researching in emerging standards for [security tokens](https://github.com/ethereum/EIPs/issues/1411) and potential methods of fundamental analysis.

-Our system will has the following capabilities:

-1. Scalability to handle exponential growth in blockchain data size.
-2. Fault-tolerance to maintain data recency.
-3. Security features suitable for protecting proprietary data.

-It will serve as an example for how to build a data pipeline for analyzing public blockchains.
+More broadly this project aims to serve as an example for how to build a data pipeline for analyzing public blockchains.

 ## Documentation